 Past Program Guides

 Students in the MS in PHMEID program should refer to the guide from the year in which they matriculated into the program.
-For the current program guide, click the red "PROGRAM GUIDE" button on the right-hand side of the page.
+For the current program guide, click the blue "PROGRAM GUIDE" button on the right-hand side of the page.

 There are numerous opportunities for Public Health Microbiology and Emerging Infectious Diseases degree program graduates as the national demand for a trained workforce in biodefense and emerging infections, and an international demand for training in diseases that affect the developing countries has reached critical proportions.
 Master of Science Public Health Microbiology and Emerging Infectious Diseases graduates are in high demand at academic and industrial research laboratories, international health agencies, NGOs, and private consulting groups.
 Graduates with an MS Public Health Microbiology and Emerging Infectious Diseases degree find careers in teaching, research, and consulting.